Paraskevi of Iconium: Veneration

 Was Parasceve, or Paraskeva, an early Christian maiden named in honor of the day of the Crucifixion?
 Or was she a personification of that day, pictured cross in hand to assist the fervor of the faithful?
 And was the Paraskeva of the South Slavs the same who made her appearance in northern Russia?

 Paraskeva-Pyatnitsa "developed a personality and functions of her own on Russian soil."
 Icons of the 13th-15th centuries from Novgorod depict Paraskeva as an ascetic figure wearing the red of martyrdom.
 She holds an Eastern cross, a scroll professing her faith, or a vessel that holds the perfume of martyrdom.
 She was depicted with St. Anastasia or St. Barbara or St. Juliana; sometimes she is depicted with male saints.

 In Russia, Paraskeva-Pyatnitsa was the patroness of traders and fairs, and of marriage.
+She is also the protectress of fields and cattle.